chrisstef/polyplace/README.md

 npm install
 ```

-Then, you will need to install hardhat globally by running the following command int your terminal:
+Then, you will need to install hardhat globally by running the following command into your terminal:

 ```
 npm install -g hardhat